Women & Wisdom Party

 galentine's-day-party.jpg

-It was cocktails in the courtyard and finger foods.
-(Side note: Cocktails in the Courtyard sounds like a good name for a party - might have to use that again.)
+We had cocktails and light bites in the courtyard. (side note: Cocktails in the Courtyard sounds like a good name for a party - might have to use that again.)

-The takeaway gift was a small book that supported women on welfare who were going back to work and it was tied with shoestrings that had the pink breast cancer symbol - all very cute.
+The takeaway gift was a small book by a program that supported women on welfare who were going back to work, and that was tied with shoestrings that had the pink breast cancer symbol - all very cute.

 Music was piped in and there was only one toast - me thanking them.
 Other than that, it was magical because of the people.